dnelsonsilvav/caffeinealgorithm.github.io/_posts/2016-04-27-programming-universe.md

 date: 2016-04-27
 ---

-Today is the day to write about the programming universe to realize what it is and perhaps understand why we love to develop.
+Today is the day to write about the programming universe to realize what it's and perhaps understand why I love to develop.

 ### What is programming?

 Programming is the process of writing, testing and maintenance of a particular computer program.
-This same program is written in a programming language, although it is possible (with some difficulty) to write it directly in machine language.
+This same program is written in a programming language, although it's possible (with some difficulty) to write it directly in machine language.

 ### What is an algorithm?